237Codes/travel-memories-app/README.md

 # Welcome to Travel Memories App

-## This app is designed to save your favorite travel memories and display them for you with pictures of your favorite destinations.
+## Introduction

+Travel Memories App is a web application designed to let users capture their travel experiences.
+Users can create entries for various trips, attach photos, and add locations, enabling them to keep a digital travel journal.
 I hope you enjoy exploring it.